Consistency between national accounts and balance of payments statistics

 - Regulation (EU) No 549/2013 of the European Parliament and of the Council of 21 May 2013 on the European system of national and regional accounts in the European Union

-- The measured absolute discrepancies of Member States are summed up to an EU total.
-For analytical purposes this helps us to monitor developments in the underlying data seen from a European rather than national perspective.
-This figure is however not to be confused with the measured consistency of the statistics for the EU-28 aggregate.
+- ↑ The measured absolute discrepancies of Member States are summed up to an EU total.
+For analytical purposes this helps to monitor developments in the underlying data seen from a European rather than national perspective.
+This figure is however not to be confused with the measured consistency of the statistics for the EU aggregate.

-- BOP financial derivatives are for example recorded only as net values and thus can only be compared with the corresponding net values of the sector accounts
+- ↑ BOP financial derivatives are, as a consequence, recorded only as net values and thus can only be compared with the corresponding net values of the national sector accounts